 In his rebuttal testimony, Mr. Blissmer testified NIPSCO is modifying its GCT proposal to remove WACC, and to apply its then current AFUDC rate.
 Pet.
 Ex.
-8 R at 3.
-He stated he recalculated the gross financial savings from the use of CWIP ratemaking using both the forward-looking (NIPSCO's proposal) and backward looking (NIPSCO's alternative proposal) using the estimated AFUDC rate instead of the WACC.
-See Attachment 8 R A (forward looking) and Attachment 8 R B
+8-R at 3.
+He stated he recalculated the gross financial savings from the use of CWIP ratemaking using both the forward-looking (NIPSCO's proposal) and backward-looking (NIPSCO's alternative proposal) using the estimated AFUDC rate instead of the WACC.
+See Attachment 8-R-A (forward-looking) and Attachment 8-R-B (backward-looking).
+He testified that (1) as shown in Attachment 8-R-A, with the forward-looking GCT, the gross financial savings are now estimated to be over \$9 million greater utilizing the estimated AFUDC rate than the savings calculated in my supplemental direct testimony using the WACC, and (2) as shown in Attachment 8-R-B, with the backward looking GCT, the gross financial savings are now estimated to be over \$6 million greater utilizing the estimated AFUDC rate.
+He testified that both alternatives continue to produce gross financial savings when compared to traditional ratemaking consistent with Ind.
+Code § 8-1-8.8-11(a)(1)(B), with the forward-looking

-See, e.g., Tueson Elec.
-Power Co., 174 FERC ¶ 61,223 at P 25 (2021) (stating that allowing transmission developers "to include 100% CWIP in rate base would result in greater rate stability for customers by reducing 'rate shock' when certain large scale transmission projects come on line.") (citing 2012 Incentives Policy Statement, 141 FERC ¶ 61,129 at P 12 (2012) (citing PJM Interconnection, L.L.C., 135 FERC ¶ 61,229 (2011)); see also PPL Elec.
+See, e.g., Tucson Elec.
+Power Co., 174 FERC ¶ 61,223 at P 25 (2021) (stating that allowing transmission developers "to include 100% CWIP in rate base would result in greater rate stability for customers by reducing 'rate shock' when certain large-scale transmission projects come on line.") (citing 2012 Incentives Policy Statement, 141 FERC ¶ 61,129 at P 12 (2012) (citing PJM Interconnection, L.L.C., 135 FERC ¶ 61,229 (2011)); see also PPL Elec.
 Utils.
 Corp., 123 FERC ¶ 61,068, at P 43, reh'g denied, 124 FERC ¶ 61,229 (2008))).

-(backward looking).
-He testified that (1) as shown in Attachment 8 R A, with the forward looking GCT, the gross financial savings are now estimated to be over \$9 million greater utilizing the estimated AFUDC rate than the savings calculated in my supplemental direct testimony using the WACC, and (2) as shown in Attachment 8 R B, with the backward looking GCT, the gross financial savings are now estimated to be over \$6 million greater utilizing the estimated AFUDC rate.
-He testified that both alternatives continue to produce gross financial savings when compared to traditional ratemaking consistent with Ind.
-Code \$ 8 1 8.8 11(a)(1)(B), with the forward looking version producing greater gross financial savings.
+42 version producing greater gross financial savings.
 Pet.
 Ex.
-8 R at 3 4.
+8-R at 3-4.
 Mr. Blissmer in his rebuttal testimony also responded to the contentions of Messrs.
 Gorman and Inskeep in opposition to the proposed GCT Tracker.
 Pet.
 Ex.
-8 R at 9-12.
-Mr. Inskeep claimed that the delay of in service date of the CT Project has caused an increase in total financing costs, which Mr. Blissmer explained fails to acknowledge his supplemental direct testimony that the one year delay produces \$65 million in customer savings through 2028.
+8-R at 9-12.
+Mr. Inskeep claimed that the delay of in-service date of the CT Project has caused an increase in total financing costs, which Mr. Blissmer explained fails to acknowledge his supplemental direct testimony that the one-year delay produces \$65 million in customer savings through 2028.
 Id. at 12.

 Having found that the CT Project is "clean energy project" under Ind.
 Code § 8-1-8.8-2(5) and also having found that the CT Project is just and reasonable, we are now required by Ind.
 Code § 8-1-8.8-11(a) to create financial incentives for the CT Project.
-Specifically, NIPSCO has requested that we approve its proposed GCT Mechanism, whichutilities in future proceedings.

-NIPSCO's proposed GCT Mechanism would provide for construction work in progress ratemaking as allowed by Ind.
+Specifically, NIPSCO has requested that we approve its proposed GCT Mechanism, which would provide for construction work in progress ratemaking as allowed by Ind.
 Code § 8-1-8.8-11(a)(1).
 Subsection 11(a)(1) allows that we may provide for "[t]he timely recovery of costs and expenses incurred during construction and operation of the project," but we may not do so "unless the commission finds that the eligible business has demonstrated that the timely recovery of costs and expenses during the construction and operation of the project: (A) is just and reasonable; and (B) in the case of construction financing costs, will result in a gross financing cost savings over the life of the project."